 -Fences sturdy and locks functioning properly: check.

--Coffee and cold water ready in case the man showing up wants any: check.
+-Coffee and cold water ready in case Mark, PVDR’s owner and today’s donkey deliverer, wants any: check.

 I reach the end of the chain and start to move it through my fingers in the other direction.
 With my other hand, I tug at the bottom of the plain, gray t-shirt that I settled on when deciding what to wear.
 I thought plain, gray was calming and not the least bit intimidating for donkeys coming to a place they’ve never been.
 This must be terrifying for them.